Using our site means you agree to the use of cookies and other technologies. Our cookie policy.

 How do I know if I need to pay ULEZ?

-If you enter the ULEZ and your car doesn’t comply with the following standards, you need to pay the charge:
+If you enter the ULEZ and your car doesn’t comply with the following standards, you need to pay the charge.

 ULEZ compliant cars

-Petrol cars need to meet Euro 4 emissions standards to be compliant; almost all petrol cars registered since January 2006 meet these standards.
+Petrol cars must meet Euro 4 emissions standards to avoid paying the ULEZ charge, while diesel cars must adhere to Euro 6 standards.
+The majority of petrol cars registered since January 2006 and most diesels registered since September 2015 meet these standards.

 Likewise, petrol or diesel hybrids must meet the same standards as their traditional counterparts.